kranzky/insoluble/folly.md

 "Startle my sympathy!"
 I replied, artfully dodging the hole.
 "That's a nod to a dream battle, je ne sais quoi," I continued, weaving a tale with 25 words.

 "Although the term may be ending, I must say, this is a splendid book that I have been reading," I addressed my mysterious companion, trying to gauge their reaction.

-Lloyd chuckled softly.

-"Exactly, that's Canadian formal anyway."

-He turned back to the book.

-"You know, I've heard stories tying this bunch to some disgust Dan had."

-His eyes scanned the pages.

 "Once I embraced the technique, I was able to cross the blue ocean of tears," Lloyd said with a grin, reflecting on his experiences with the book.